💲Making Money With AI The Right Way | Role Clarity, Setup & Expectations — Chapter Six

 AI can suggest persuasive framing.

-But AI does not know what you can truly deliver.
+It does not know what you can truly deliver.

-Every promise creates an obligation.
+Every promise creates obligation.

 Due Diligence Requires Slowness